letmeknowo/BNM-XRUnityGUITemplate/README.md

 # XRUnityGUITemplate - star this repo!!

-Old leaked SPM Gui remade by Ossuary, Mr.E, and JaeAPK.
-If you use this please credit these people ->[Credits](https://roflhub.vercel.app/XRGui.html)
+Old Leaked SPM GUI remade into a Template, by these people ->[Credits](https://roflhub.vercel.app/XRGui.html) --
-And please join the discord server at the bottom!!!
---
 # How to add files
 Put all of these files in your Include folder and add Include/GUI/ModGUI.cpp & Include/GUI/GUISettings.cpp to your CMakeLists.